AlexisBaladon/Machine-Learning-FING/README.md

 # Projects

 ### Unsupervised Learning (K-means):
-- Implementación del algoritmo k-means y evaluación mediante el método del codo, el coeficiente de silueta y PCA.
+- Implementation of the k-means algorithm and evaluation using the elbow method, the silhouette coefficient and PCA.

 ![pca](./readme/labs/pca.png)